Skip to content Go to the menu

 Content type: Page

-Activities and Objectives of the Association Our association, Bête.D.E, aims to bring students together for social gatherings.
-Since many new students are unfamiliar with the Lozère region, they need a supportive environment to help them integrate into their new school.
+Activities and Objectives of the Association Our association, Bête.D.E, aims to bring students together for social events.
+Since new students are often unfamiliar with the Lozère region, they need a support system to help them integrate into their new school.
 To achieve this, we aim to offer students a variety of activities, such as cultural outings, sports tournaments, and orientation days or evenings.
-Furthermore, we strive to provide ongoing support to the students at our institution.
+In addition, we want to provide ongoing support to the students at our university.
 Joining or supporting the Student Union means getting involved in campus life and helping to create a friendly and welcoming atmosphere for everyone.
-Together, let’s make this year a great success, both academically and in terms of student life!
+Together, let’s make this year a great success—both academically and in terms of student life!

-Living with Nature in the City: Insights from Research
+Living with Nature in the City: What Research Has to Offer

 Date: 04 Feb 2026